StanleyKo13/Power-BI-dashboard-portfolio/README.md

 ## Key Insights

-### Real-time tracking of production progress compared to scheduled targets.
+-Real-time tracking of production progress compared to scheduled targets.
-This chart shows the prodcution line capacity for different product type as workday calendar.

-### Identification of delays or bottlenecks in the production process.
+-Identification of delays or bottlenecks in the production process.
-This chart shows the delivery leadtime for each product type under capacity limit.

-### Historical data to show trends in schedule attainment over time.
+-Historical data to show trends in schedule attainment over time.
-This chart shows the delivery leadtime for each product type under capacity limit.

 # .
 Available to Promise analysis tool